brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 ### Tiling the images

 Open tile_yolo_new_BB.py in your python IDE (or a text editor) and change line 126 file path to the folder where you keep your images.
-Lines 120 and 138 automatically create folders inside the folder that tile_yolo_new_BB.py is located to save the tiled images.
+The folders in lines 120 and 138 must already exist, or the program will tell you they don't and exit.

 Activate your python 3.11 virtual environment